More Raptor Rapture – Red-tailed Hawk Juvenile

 Normally I don’t keep images without eye contact from my subject but in this image I was fascinated by the landing pose, the great view of the spread wings, fanned tail, the intricate plumage patterns and the shadow below the hawk.

-I am hoping that this juvenile hawk and it’s darker and more elusive sibling will continue to stick around the area where I located them so that I may have; as my friend Shyloh puts it, more “face melting” opportunities with these incredible birds.
+I am hoping that this juvenile hawk and it’s darker and more elusive sibling will continue to stick around the area where I located them so that I may have more “face melting” opportunities with these incredible birds.
 Yeah, they make my face melt from smiling so much.

 I’m looking forward to more Raptor Rapture!